Kumba (roller coaster)

 Kumba is a steel roller coaster located at Busch Gardens Tampa Bay in Tampa, Florida.
 Manufactured by Bolliger & Mabillard, the ride opened in 1993.
 It stands 143 ft tall and has a top speed of 60 mph.
 Kumba features a total of seven inversions across the 3-minute ride.
+It is Busch Gardens Tampa Bay's oldest roller coaster that is still operating, following the closure of Scorpion in 2024.

+Kumba closed for extensive maintenance in November of 2024, eventually reopening on September 26, 2025.

+Etymology

+The name of the roller coaster derives its name from kumba, which means "roar" in the Central African language Kikongo.

 History

 Kumba was officially announced in November 1992 as a record-breaking Bolliger & Mabillard roller coaster set to become the park's signature attraction.
 The ride officially opened to the public on April 21, 1993.
 When Kumba opened, it featured the world's tallest vertical loop, and was also the tallest, fastest and longest roller coaster in Florida.
 In 1995, Kumba conceded the title of ride with the world's tallest vertical loop to Dragon Khan at PortAventura Park which features a 118 ft vertical loop.
 In 1996, it conceded Florida's titles of tallest and longest roller coaster to Montu, a B&M inverted coaster in the Egypt section of the park.
 In 1999, it conceded the fastest title to Islands of Adventure's The Incredible Hulk Coaster, yet another B&M sitdown coaster.